 Wondering how to migrate your site from your current hosting provider?

 If so, FastComet offers three free migrations for all new accounts.
-To avail that offer, you have to submit a ticket after purchasing your hosting account.
+To get this offer, you have to submit a ticket after purchasing your hosting account.
 FastComet’s team will take care of the rest.

 They could transfer my site in less than three hours.